decentraland/tap-dcl-crashbot/README.md

-# tap-dcl-crashbot
+# tap-decentraland-crashbot

-`tap-dcl-crashbot` is a Singer tap for DCLCrashbot.
+`tap-decentraland-crashbot` is a Singer tap for DCLCrashbot.

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.